Leveraging Haptic Feedback to Improve Data Quality and Quantity for Deep Imitation Learning Models: INTRODUCTION

 In visual imitation learning for robotic manipulation, images (observations) and robot movements (actions) gathered from expert demonstrations are separated into observation and action pairs.
-The images are fed to a probabilistic transition model \(p(s_t|s_{t-1}, a_{t-1})\) that is used to compute robot actions - where $s$ is state, $a$ is action, and $t$ is a corresponding timestep.
+The demonstrations are captured in the variable $\tau^* = (s_0, a_0, s_1, a_1, ..., s_{T-1}, a_{T-1}, s_T)$.
+The learned policy $\pi(a\vert s)$ outputs a continuous action $a \in A$ given an image $s \in S$.
 The aim is to learn a policy $\pi(a\vert s)$ that imitates the expert policy $\pi^*(a|s)$ represented in the demonstrations.
 Towards this end, teleoperation is an effective mode of data collection because (1) egocentric cameras on the robot can see the task (in contrast to direct human demonstration, where the demonstrator might physically obstruct the robot's view), and (2) the data is directly representative of the robot's action space and does not need to address the correspondence problem (the correspondence problem is the difficulty in matching different training data representations to the robot's possible action space).
-However, in some cases, the teleoperation approach is not ideal because the human demonstrator may have an advantageous viewpoint compared to the viewpoint of the robot's cameras.
-When the human is able to see more than the robot can, the collected data may be of poor quality because the human leverages visual feedback information that is not captured in the egocentric robot images that are fed to the model.
-There may also be a kinematic and force feedback mismatch between the human and the teleoperated robot because the robot's sensors may record contact forces that are not felt by the teleoperator.
-These mismatching visual and force feedback channels between the human and the robot may be mitigated by giving the human demonstrator more real-time feedback about the robot's overall state, thus altering the demonstrator's behavior.
-Haptic feedback is a promising alternative feedback channel for teleoperating physical manipulation tasks and may alter demonstrator behavior, such as the time needed to collect useful data and the quality or consistency of the data.
+There may, however, be a kinematic and force feedback mismatch between the human and the teleoperated robot because the robot's sensors may record contact forces that are not felt by the teleoperator.
+These mismatching feedback channels between the human and the robot may be mitigated by giving the human demonstrator more real-time feedback about the robot's overall state, thus altering the demonstrator's behavior.
+Haptic feedback is a promising additional feedback channel for teleoperating physical manipulation tasks and may alter demonstrator behavior, such as the time to collect useful data and the quality or consistency of the data.
 This alteration in demonstrator behavior can impact the learned policy.